 Making-Cultural-Fit-A-Priority.Jpg

-First off, let us preface by saying that a good ‘cultural fit’ does not consist of an environment where everyone agrees all the time and employees are carbon copies of one another.
-Employees don’t have to share a single personality type, attitude, background and way of thinking to work well together.
+First off, good ‘cultural fit’ does not consist of an environment where everyone agrees all the time and employees are carbon copies of one another.
+Employees don’t have to share a single personality type, attitude, background or way of thinking to work well together.
 Let’s face it: no one wants to work in a robotic environment where everyone could pass as clones.
-That’s why personality testing and software used to identify top performers and ‘best fit’ employees can sometimes be misleading or ineffective.
+That’s why personality testing and software used to identify top performers can sometimes be misleading or ineffective.

-Research confirms that workplaces that favour diverse opinions and personalities are more likely to innovative and financially successful.
-Think about it: the biggest visionaries of our time are people who think against the grain.
-Steve Jobs.
-Thomas Edison.
-Henry Ford.
-Elon Musk.
+Research confirms that workplaces favouring diverse opinions and personalities are more likely to be innovative and financially successful.
 People who are willing to push boundaries and challenge commonly held beliefs are the ones who drive real change.
-This is equally true in the workplace.

 When it comes down to it, what cultural fit means is different for everyone.
 Some employees will value innovation, others stability.
-Some will value a top-of-heap pay cheque, others work they love.
-The goal is to ensure the values, priorities, management style, and office culture of employees and employers mesh.
-That might sound pretty vague, but cultural fit is a shifting, changing, indefinable thing.
+Some will value a top-of-heap pay cheque, while others work they love.
+The goal is to ensure the values, priorities, management style and office culture of employees and employers mesh.

 • When you work in a team setting, what role do you take?